-Lemurs are prosimians, which are a type of primate.
-Other more familiar primates include monkeys, apes, and humans.
-Lemurs are found only on the African island of Madagascar and here they evolved in isolation.
+Lemurs are prosimians, a type of primate.
+Other primates include monkeys, apes and humans.
+Lemurs are endemic to Madagascar, where they evolved in isolation.
 Unlike monkeys, lemurs have a moist nose and rely more heavily on their sense of smell.
-Physically many have especially pointed snouts and all but the largest lemur, the indri, have long tails.
-Today we know there are more than 100 kinds of lemur and new species are continuing to be described by scientists.
+Physically many have especially pointed snouts and all but the largest lemur, the Indri, have long tails.
+Today we know there are over 100 kinds of lemurs and new species are continuing to be described by scientists.

-As reported in the journal Science, lemurs are now “the most threatened mammal group on Earth.”
-The lemur taxa categorized as “threatened” shot up from 74% to 94% between 2008 and 2012.
-The International Union for the Conservation of Nature (IUCN) estimates that, at current rates, 90 species of lemurs face extinction in the next 20 years.
+Lemurs are among the most threatened groups of mammals.
+The International Union for the Conservation of Nature (IUCN) estimates that over 98% of lemurs face extinction in the next 20 years.

 Common Brown Lemur

 From our office in the SAVA Region of northeastern Madagascar, LCF works with conservation partners and communities bordering protected lemur habitats.
 Our work focuses on Anjanaharibe-Sud Special Reserve (ASSR) and Marojejy National Park, together spanning 320 square miles of mountainous rainforest.